Jinseon Girls' High School

 Jinseon Girls' High School (Korean: 진선여자고등학교) is a private girls high school located in Gangnam-gu, Seoul, South Korea.

 In 2008, it was selected as an excellent environmental education school.
 In 2009, the school was operated as a regular essay base school by the Seoul Metropolitan Office of Education with easy access and pleasant classroom environment.
 In addition, it was selected as an excellent school for the 2009 education evaluation curriculum.

 The motto is "Be true and a good man".
 The symbol tree is bodhi tree and the symbol flower is lotus.
-It is composed of 32 classes in 3rd grade.
+It is composed of 32 classes in 3 grades.
 Club activities include Buddhist student councils, girl scouts, theater departments, broadcasting classes, and chamber orchestra classes.